 Academic Affairs encourages the development of learning experiences designed to prepare graduates skilled in the diverse disciplines of public health.
 In addition, the office augments the curriculum offered to students by identifying and developing new educational collaborations and dual degree programs with other schools.

 The Associate Dean for Academic Affairs works in concert with the Academic Council to address academic problems and issues, create new academic policy when necessary, and provide oversight for the school s degree programs and curriculum.

 Other responsibilities of Academic Affairs includes the general oversight of the academic process, such as:

 - Processing of core course waivers, leave of absence requests and degree progress letters and extensions

 - Preparation and publication of the SPH Catalog

-- Publication of a variety of reports to SPH faculty and students as well as the The UT Health Science Center at Houston
+- Publication of a variety of reports to SPH faculty and students as well as The University of Texas Health Science Center at Houston (UTHealth)

 - Management of the process for adjunct and cross-appointed faculty

 - Management and implementation of the academic discipline policies and procedures